aws-samples/aws-genai-llm-chatbot/README.md

 #### Deploy with AWS Cloud9
 We recommend deploying with [AWS Cloud9](https://aws.amazon.com/cloud9/).
-If you'd like to use [AWS Cloud9](https://aws.amazon.com/cloud9/) to deploy the solution, you will need the following before proceeding:
+If you'd like to use Cloud9 to deploy the solution, you will need the following before proceeding:
 - select at least `m5.large` as Instance type.
 - use `Ubuntu Server 22.04 LTS` as the platform.